tinder-dyakobian/nodejs-bookclub/ch07/hardcoded-dependency.md

 How do you guys keep your module testable?

+"If you think its going to be to hard to test your module, then you should break it into smaller testable modules."

+"Add a utils file inside your module folder, but prefer coming up with a reusable abstraction."

 ### Socratic Seminar
 1. Talk to each other, try to refer to evidence from the text
 2. Ask questions if you do not understand what someone has said.